 GFZ German research centre for geo sciences

-GNSS signals are transmitted at L-band radio frequencies.
-These radio signals are known for their particular properties related to water in its liquid and solid state.
+GNSS L-Band signals are known for their particular properties related to water in its liquid and solid state.
 They easily penetrate dry snow, however, they are almost entirely reflected at the sea surface.
-The interpretation of reflected GNSS signals is, therefore, promising in order to characterize sea ice that holds properties of solid and liquid water.
-The sea ice structure and its thickness are important to assess the Arctic and Antarctic sea ice cover under the tremendously changing climate conditions in the polar regions.
+Therefore the reflected signals can be used to characterize sea ice, which has properties of solid and liquid water in parallel.
+The horizontal sea ice structure and its thickness in the Polar regions is a key parameter for climate change characterization.

-Measurements of the reflected signal's amplitude allows retrieve the sea ice concentration and potentially its structure, especially water content, salinity and roughness.
-The Doppler shift resolution of the reflected signal is expected to, additionally, provide information on the sea ice thickness.
+Measurements of the reflected GNSS signal's amplitude allow to retrieve the sea ice concentration and potentially its structure, especially water content, salinity and roughness.
+The Doppler shift resolution of the reflected signal is expected to additionally provide information on the sea ice thickness.

 The power of the reflection peaks show significant features related to sea ice, see Fig. 2.